yordanis-arencibia/anonymization-tokenization/README.md

 **Anonymized Result:**
 ```
-My name is Yordan Arencibia,
+My name is John Doe,
 my email is [HIDDEN_EMAIL] and
 my phone number is +34 91XXXXXXXXX.
 My ID is [HIDDEN_DRIVER_LICENSE].
 my computer <ORGANIZATION> is <IP_ADDRESS> and my credit card is 71jWOzL6NWUXXFc-kT4vVXiLgcbo0A6VzW2MTjlEsdMV2o5108McOhV5sJ9ogQLi.